krakenrf/Ne10/README.md

 ## KrakenRF Changes:

 1) Removes broken aarch64 detection in CmakeLists
 2) Change FIR Decimate from using uint8 to using uint16 for decimation value.
-Allows us to speicfy decimation larger than 255
+Allows us to specify decimation larger than 255

 ## KrakenRF Pi4 Compilation:
 mkdir build && cd build